About Us

 Sheila holds a Bachelor of Arts in Political Science and Government from California Polytechnic State University-San Luis Obispo, where she served as Vice Chairperson for the Cal Poly Rose Float program which Cal Poly San Luis Obispo and Cal Poly Pomona campuses create one float for annual Tournament of Roses Parade in Pasadena.

-Known for their dedication to excellence, strategic thinking, and leadership skills, Sheila is poised to make significant contributions to the Yosemite Gateway Partners.
+Sheila’s dedication to excellence, strategic thinking, and leadership skills, has made significant contributions to the Yosemite Gateway Partners organization.

 See Sheila’s full profile on LinkedIn.